Trusts & Estates

 - Dispute Resolution and Litigation

 - Family Law

 - Criminal Justice Center

 - Center for the Study of Race & Race Relations

 In the coming decades 77 million baby boomers will retire.
 Planning for the largest generational transfer of wealth in history will require professionals who possess specific knowledge relating to estate planning, estate and trust administration, wealth transfer taxes and charitable giving.
 Proficient estate planners must acquire not only technical expertise in their field, but also client-relations skills essential to this individualized area of practice.
 Administered by the Center for Estate Planning, the Estate Planning Program is designed to give students a well-rounded legal education with focus in the areas of trusts and estates planning and administration (thereby implicating the laws of gifts, loans, intestate succession, wills, trusts, future interests, probate, fiduciary law, family holding entities, valuation discounts, and taxation).

 As a premier public law school for preparing a new generation of lawyers in the estate planning field, UF Law is uniquely qualified to cultivate and train the best lawyers to serve in this vital area.
 Our outstanding faculty and other leading experts in this field will draw upon their wealth of practical experience to provide our students with academic guidance, mentorship, and area-specific education.
 In addition to its rich curriculum, the program offers career networking, externship and independent study opportunities.

-To be eligible for the Certificate upon graduation, students must complete and achieve a cumulative grade point average of 3.0 in the following Certificate courses (said required course may be modified or waived by the Director in his or her sole and absolute discretion):
+Students in this program must complete and achieve a cumulative grade point average of 3.0 in the following courses (said required course may be modified or waived by the Director in his or her sole and absolute discretion):